archo5/sgscript/readme.txt

---- SGScript v0.8 ---
+--- SGScript v0.8.1 ---

 usage:
-- grab the source from src/ directory...
-- compile all .c files...
-	* by using makefiles / build projects or just..
-	..by building them and archiving the generated object files ! project isn't ready to be used as a DLL/SO yet
-	* everything was tested on 32-bit Windows and both 32- and 64-bit Ubuntu
-		* fresh commits aren't tested as thoroughly
+- MinGW users:
+	* compile the makefile (add mode=release to get the release build)
+	* link against libsgscript.a from the lib/ directory (-lsgscript)
+- VC10/11 users:
+	* project file is in build/vc10/SGScript
+- Code::Blocks users:
+	* project file is in build/codeblocks
-- include src/sgscript.h in your project
+- include src/sgscript.h in your project and link with libsgscript.a

 sample code and documentation ... is in tests/ and docs/ directories
 	as you'll probably see, it's not that different from many other languages.